aadarshsable/Darsh-s_Notes/BIO101/Cell Biology/Five Unifying Themes in Biology.md

 Our widespread use of anti-biotics and pesticides has led to the evolution of antibiotics resistance in bacteria and pesticide restistance in insects.

 $Q.$ Explain how humans are agents of both artificial selection and natural selection
 > We use artificial selection when choosing species traits or genes in organisms that we breed.
-Our intentional and unintentional manipulations change the environment and thus affect natural selection.
+Our **intentional** and **unintentional**manipulations change the environment and thus affect natural selection.

 ----------------------------------

 ## Theme: Life depends on the flow of information

+### Genetic Information

+DNA provides all the instructions for the cell function and it also carries the heritable information that is to be passed from one generation to the other.

+#### The Struction of DNA
+- Double Helix
+- The Strands are made up of Four kinds of Nucleotide Bonds
+-